w3f/General-Grants-Program/grants/speculative/bit-country.md

   * An indication of how you will integrate this project into Substrate / Polkadot / Kusama.

     We will build Bit.Country Chain with Substrate technologies.

-    Our system will utilise existing pallets as well as develop new pallets for Bit.Country Chain specific requirements such as token economy, marketplace, NFT management, staking and governance.
+Our system will build pallets for Bit.Country Chain specific requirements.

+    After completing the milestones set below, we plan to **become a parachain** on Kusama first to nurture and grow our community.

+    When the community starts to gain momentum, we would like to become a parachain on the Polkadot network to benefit from shared security and communications(XCMP).
+We will create and support more assets (NTFs）and make them available for trading in the marketplace.

   * An indication of why your team is interested in creating this project.